Consumer Medicine Information

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Valprease against the benefits they expect it will have for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of your taking Valprease against the benefits they expect it will have for you.

 What Valprease is used for

-Valprease tablets contain sodium valproate as the active ingredient, which belongs to a group of medicines called anticonvulsants.
+Valprease belongs to a group of medicines called anticonvulsants.